chef/automate/components/docs-chef-io/content/automate/ha_add_nodes_to_the_deployment.md

 - The new node will be configured with the certificates already configured in your HA setup.
 - If you had applied unique certificates per node, then the certificates of one of the nodes have been applied by default on the new nodes.
 - If you want to change the certificates for the new nodes, you can manually run the `chef-automate cert-rotate [options]` command.
+- Certificate rotation should be done in down-time window as service will restart.

 {{< /note >}}